Today is National Taffy Day, and I must mention my favorite taffy: Fralinger's Molasses Paddle Pops!

-I grew up in Philadelphia, and every summer we went down the Shore to Atlantic City, Margate, or Ventnor.
-These are names you'll recognize if you've ever played Monopoly.
+I grew up in Philadelphia, and every summer we went Down the Shore to Atlantic City, Margate, or Ventnor.
+I'm sure you recognize these names from Monopoly.
 One of the big attractions for me as a kid was salt water taffy.
-I loved it, and I remember thinking at the time that my friend Margie had the best and most glamorous job selling salt water taffy at Fralinger's on the Boardwalk.
-In retrospect, it probably was not an easy job, but all I could think of was access to all that candy!
+I loved it, and I remember thinking at the time that my friend Margie had the best and most glamorous job in the world: She sold salt water taffy at Fralinger's on the Boardwalk.
+In retrospect, it probably was not an easy job, but all I could think of was her access to all that salt water taffy and candy!

-One caveat: Hold on to your teeth.. this is like a hard taffy pull... the chocolate is easy.. the taffy is challenging, but it's worth the effort.
+One caveat: Hold on to your teeth.. this is like a hard taffy pull... the chocolate is easy, the taffy is challenging, but it's worth the effort.
 Of course you can lick it.
 It is a pop, after all, but then you wouldn't enjoy the chocolate with the molasses.
-Technique is up to you!
+Eating technique is up to you!

 I couldn't find a recipe that replicated Molasses Paddle Pops.
 Let me know if you have one.
 Maybe sometimes, you just can't make it at home.